qrlik/Aura/learning_notes.md

 UGameplayModMagnitudeCalculation::GetCapturedAttributeMagnitude\
 FGameplayEffectSpec::CapturedSourceTags/CapturedTargetTags (FTagContainerAggregator)\
 FAggregatorEvaluateParameters\
-*Note* - MMC looks better in blueprints (select attribute to capture, factors, etc)\
+*Note* - MMC looks better in blueprints (select attribute to capture, factors, etc)

 <br><br>

 # 9. Attribute Menu

 ## lesson 77.
 Attribute Menu - Text Value Row
-Named Slot - for acting as placeholders in templated UI\
+Named Slot - for acting as placeholders in templated UI

 ## lesson 79.
 Attribute Menu - Construction
-Wrap Box\
+Wrap Box

 ## lesson 83.
 Closing the Attribute Menu
-Event Dispatches\
+Event Dispatches

 ## lesson 85.
 Gameplay Tags Singleton
-UGameplayTagsManager::AddNativeGameplayTag\
+UGameplayTagsManager::AddNativeGameplayTag

 ## lesson 86.
 Aura Asset Manager
 UAssetManager - framework for managing Assets that can divide content into chunks.\
 Provides a set of tools to help audit disk and memory usage\
-DefaultEngine.ini - AssetManagerClassName=/Script/Aura.AuraAssetManager\
+DefaultEngine.ini - AssetManagerClassName=/Script/Aura.AuraAssetManager

 ## lesson 88.
 Attribute Info Data Asset
-UDataAsset - asset that stores data related to a particular system in an instance of its class\
+UDataAsset - asset that stores data related to a particular system in an instance of its class

 ## lesson 90.
 Aura Ability System Blueprint Library
 UBlueprintFunctionLibrary\
 BlueprintPure - not affect the owning object in any way and can be executed in a Blueprint or Level Blueprint graph.\
 *Do not cache* their results, therefore should be cautious when doing any non-trivial amount of work\
 UGameplayStatics::GetPlayerController\
-*Note* - looks better to make singleton like WidgetsDataSystem where store all WidgetDataControllers\
+*Note* - looks better to make singleton like WidgetsDataSystem where store all WidgetDataControllers

 ## lesson 94.
 Mapping Tags to Attributes
-DECLARE_DELEGATE_RetVal\
+DECLARE_DELEGATE_RetVal

+<br><br>

+# 10. Gameplay Abilities

+## lesson 96.
+Gameplay Abilities
+UGameplayAbility -> granted to ASC on the server -> FGameplayAbilitySpec (replicated to clients)\
+UAbilityTask\
+Condition, Cost, Cooldown\
+Activate, End, Cancel\